jambolo/advent-of-code-2024/README.md

 Not much to say.

 ### Day 21
+Part 1 was easy -- just do a simple flood fill and count all adjacent cells not in the region.
+Part 2 was not obvious to me, but  eventually it dawned on me that sorting the edges would make aggregating them simple.
+Unfortunately, the sample code and output that ChatGPT generated for me for the `groupBy` function was wrong and it took a while to figure out why my solution wasn't working.
+The complexity of Haskell and the difficulty in debugging were also a hindrance.

 ### Day 22
 Lots of stuff to track and manipulate, but otherwise not too difficult.
 However, part 2 is too slow to get a solution.
 I was hoping that analyzing the PRNG might give clues to some potential cleverness, there is nothing helpful there.